19 Freelance Statistics 2026 – Facts & Global Trends

 Number Of Working Hours Of Freelancers

 Freelancers work for at least 6 hours a day.
 However, this may vary according to the project they are working on.
-Some projects require just 2 to 3 hours of work in a week, while some tasks require dedicated work of 8 or more hours in a day.
+Some projects require just 2 to 3 hours of work a week, while some tasks require dedicated work of 8 or more hours a day.

 That is similar to a regular nine-to-five job.
 However, freelancers have flexible working days and schedules.